djradon/public-notes/blogs.carpe-noctem.2024-09-26-introducing-carpe-noctem.md

 But do we want that?

-There's a very tricky [[tension|ar.screenrant.dnd-ai-controversy-dungeons-and-dragons-fans-hasbro]] between getting digital assistance and preserving the joy and humanity we find in the DIY crafting of traditional games and narrative.
+There's a very tricky [[tension|ar.screenrant.dnd-ai-controversy-dungeons-and-dragons-fans-hasbro]] between getting digital assistance and preserving the joy and humanity we find in the DIY crafting of creative works.
 You can expect that to be one of *Carpe Noctem*'s recurring themes.

 ## Who Are You?